 If your program is a server, OrbixSSL reads the values in scope OrbixSSL and then reads the values in the scope associated with the server.
-By default, the server scope is defined within OrbixSSL.ServerNames, as described in "Configuring Server Authentication" on page 53.
+By default, the server scope is defined within OrbixSSL.ServerNames, as described in "Configuring Server Authentication".
 However, if you call IT_SSL::initScope(), OrbixSSL uses your custom scope instead.